Chapter 5511: STATE HIGHWAY SYSTEM

 The director may construct at state expense all highways established under authority of this section and pay the entire cost thereof from the state highway operating fund.
 Such highways shall be maintained by the department of transportation and the cost shall be paid from the highway operating fund of the department.

-The directors of transportation, mental health, developmental disabilities, and rehabilitation and correction may cooperate in the establishment, construction, reconstruction, maintenance, and repair of roads within the limits of state institutions.
-The cost shall be paid from funds appropriated for highway purposes and from the funds appropriated to the department of mental health, department of developmental disabilities, or the department of rehabilitation and correction for capital improvements or maintenance in such proportion as may be agreed upon by the directors of transportation, mental health, developmental disabilities, and rehabilitation and correction.
+The directors of transportation, mental health and addiction services, developmental disabilities, and rehabilitation and correction may cooperate in the establishment, construction, reconstruction, maintenance, and repair of roads within the limits of state institutions.
+The cost shall be paid from funds appropriated for highway purposes and from the funds appropriated to the department of mental health and addiction services, department of developmental disabilities, or the department of rehabilitation and correction for capital improvements or maintenance in such proportion as may be agreed upon by the directors of transportation, mental health and addiction services, developmental disabilities, and rehabilitation and correction.

 Effective Date: 10-06-1994